Snowmobile storage tips

 - Spray a lightweight oil on all-bare metal surfaces and add grease to all the zerk fittings.

-- Cover your snowmobile with a breathable cloth.
+- Cover your snowmobile with a clean and breathable cloth.

-Before you take your snowmobile out of storage and onto the trails again, be sure to talk with your insurance agent to make sure you have the appropriate snowmobile insurance, like the coverage offered by State Farm®.
+Before you take your snowmobile out of storage and onto the trails again, be sure to talk with your insurance agent and make sure you have the appropriate amount of snowmobile insurance for your needs.